-It just takes a little thought and creativity.
-And, what's lovely about being a little frugal, is that not only will you save money while still making a great and gorgeous impact, but you'll likely be nodding to more eco-friendly ways of decorating also.
-So keep scrolling for our favorite budget Christmas decor ideas plus top tips from the author of This Girl Can Organise, Nicola Lewis.
+And, what's also lovely about being a little frugal is that not only will you save money while still making a great and gorgeous impact, but you'll likely be more eco-friendly with your decorating.

 1. DIY your advent calendars

-Nicola Lewis says, "We love an advent calendar in our house.
-I like to use advent bags that you can get on amazon, which I reuse every year and fill it with items that I know my children will love and use."
+Nicola Lewis admits to loving 'an advent calendar in our house.
+I like to use advent bags that you can get on amazon, which I reuse every year and fill it with items that I know my children will love and use.'

 2. Make your own plantable Christmas cards

-This is first and foremost a more eco friendly Christmas decoration idea, plus, iInvesting in plantable seed paper Christmas cards can not only be more pocket-friendly compared to some luxurious cards, but when they will, in turn, grow wildflowers, that's a 2 in 1 gift!
+This is a great eco-friendly Christmas decoration idea, plus, investing in plantable seed paper Christmas cards can not only be more pocket-friendly compared to some luxurious cards, but when they will, in turn, grow wildflowers, that's a 2 in 1 gift.

-We like these Nordic plantable Christmas cards available on Amazon but if you're feeling even more creative, you can purchase blank ones to decorate yourself!
+We like these Nordic plantable Christmas cards (opens in new tab) from Amazon, but if you're feeling even more creative, you can purchase blank ones to decorate yourself!

 4. Fashion your own table decor

-Nicola's top tip: "I repurpose my old candle jars and turn them into table decorations.
-Fill the top with hot water, empty the wax and fill it with anything you have lying around the house—for example, pebbles from the garden, candles or lights."
+Nicola's top tip is to 'repurpose old candle jars and turn them into table decorations.
+Fill the top with hot water, empty the wax and fill it with anything you have lying around the house—for example, pebbles from the garden, candles or lights.'

 5. Decorate every nook and cranny

-By giving every are in your house a little Christmas love, it can elevate your whole holiday vibe, without costing you a fortune.
-This beautiful staircase idea is created with just a few repurposed vases, candles, garlands and rustic Christmas decorations which you might have left at the bottom of the box.
+This beautiful staircase idea is created with just a few repurposed vases, candles, garlands, and rustic Christmas decorations which you might have left at the bottom of the box.
 Proof that there is a place for everything, and it won't cost you any extra!